How to choose a beginner whisky

 There is never going to be a one-size-fits-all whisky as people’s tastes all differ, but, like with the coffee example, there are some basic suggestions to follow.

 As a beginner, you’re likely going to want to avoid anything described as too peaty or smoky.
-These are stronger and fuller in flavour, and better suited to those who have acquired the touch for the complex, nuanced and masterful taste of a well-constructed malt.
+These characteristics of whisky flavours tend to be stronger and better suited to those who have acquired the touch for the complex, nuanced and masterful taste of a well-constructed malt.

 Before you go out and discover your dram, here’s a choice of four brilliant beginner whiskies.